Vicente-G/py-ubicatech/infrastructure/README.md

 uv run task apply
 ```

-3. From the terraform's output put the variables into the environment.
+3. From the terraform's outputs put the variables into the environment.
 Also add the ECR's password from the output of:
 ```sh
 uv run task ecr-login